Owner, Yoga Teacher and Therapist

 To connect with Olly, visit his Facebook page.

 Forrest Yoga ignites every cell in my body.
 I love the intensity and the emphasis on personal freedom, intuition, and connection to spirit and the authentic self.
 Yoga has brought wonderful healing to my life.
-10 years ago I was in a very different place.
+I was once in a very different place.
 I struggled with addiction, depression and social anxiety.
 I felt lost and disconnected from myself and the world around me.

 Through regular Yoga practice I started to heal, nourish and respect my body and bring joy and presence into my life.
 Yoga for me is an exhilarating, joyful and at times painful journey of growth and self discovery - I love every second.